anais-bod/DMML2022_-Orange-/README.md

 Aïssa Meziani and Anaïs Bodénès

 ### Project description :
-The goal of this project is create a classifier that predicts how the level of some text in French (A1,..., C2).
+The goal of this project is to create a classifier that predicts how the level of some text in French (A1,..., C2).

 ### Approach :